jlorieau/mollib/docs/cli/pa.rst

     The file(s) with the RDC and RACS alignment data.
 These can be in either of the following formats:

-    - The pa format.
+    - The mollib data format.
 See :ref:`pa_format`.

     - NMRPipe's DC format.

-    - Magnetic resonance data files (``.mr``) submitted to the PDB.
+    - Magnetic resonance data files (``.mr``) in Xplor format submitted to the PDB.
 This function supports the automatic fetching and caching of magnetic resonance data files.

 ``-o`` / ``--out`` ``filename``